Hrádek - Czech Museum of Silver, Medieval Silver Mine

 (geology, archeology, development of Kutná Hora, the history of Hrádek, the life of the “silver nobility“, numismatics)

 This circuit traces the development of Kutná Hora from its beginnings to its blossoming into the second most important city in the kingdom.
 From the geological and archaeological part, which includes an exhibit, for example, of the local mineral called kutnohorite or a model of a silver mine, the tour continues to exhibits that familiarise visitors with Kutná Hora as a royal mining town.
 Visitors can see, for example, the water pipe used to bring water from the Stone Fountain to Hrádek, forged locks, richly decorated bells, a model of the Cathedral of St Barbara and the original finial and lily from the cathedral, as well as objects used in magistrate justice, including an executioner's sword from the 15th century.
-Forged chests full of coins from 1300 to 1621, including the Prague groschen minted at the nearby London Court, are on display in the hall known as the Treasury.
+Forged chests full of coins from 1300 to 1621, including the Prague groschen minted at the nearby Italian Court, are on display in the hall known as the Treasury.
 An interesting part of the tour is also the hall and chapel of Jan Smíšek with period furnishings and other exhibits such as mugs and tiles from the 15th century, the Banquet Hall and the chapel of Jan Smíšek, period glass or ceremonial mining kirtle.
 The tour lasts approximately one hour.

 Circuit II. – The Journey of Silver